rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 An often-cited study is [Rooks 2008](http://www.ajnr.org/content/29/6/1082) who found subdural hemorrhage within 72 hours of delivery in 46% of 101 asymptomatic neonates.
 The hemorrhage resolved spontaneously within three months in all cases, but one child had a new extraaxial collection on follow-up at 26 days which raised concern for abuse, which was ruled out after a full investigation.
 This case shows that birth intracranial hemorrhage may sometimes persist after several weeks and be misinterpreted as child abuse:

-> Initially, this patient had bilateral posterior occipital SDHs, which were being followed for resolution.
+> "Initially, this patient had bilateral posterior occipital SDHs, which were being followed for resolution.
 At 26 days of life, the patient returned for the follow-up MR imaging and was noted to have a 1-cm extraaxial left frontal collection that did not conform to CSF attenuation, consistent with a spontaneous SDH.
 The patient was admitted for full evaluation for nonaccidental injury to include skeletal survey, ophthalmologic examination, coagulation panel, metabolic studies, as well as social work enquiries.
 These investigations did not reveal any additional injuries or findings to support **NAI [Nonaccidental Injury]** as an etiology of the spontaneous frontal SDH (Fig 4).
 At a 5-month follow-up MR imaging, the left frontal SDH resolved; however, the subarachnoid space remained prominent in this patient.
-This finding suggests that though not typical in a neonate, **prominent extra-axial space is a predisposing factor for SDHs as has been reported by other authors**. <span class="ref">(<a href="http://www.ajnr.org/content/29/6/1082">Rooks 2008</a>, pp. 1087-1088 , emphases ours)</span>
+This finding suggests that though not typical in a neonate, **prominent extra-axial space is a predisposing factor for SDHs as has been reported by other authors**." <span class="ref">(<a href="http://www.ajnr.org/content/29/6/1082">Rooks 2008</a>, pp. 1087-1088 , emphases ours)</span>

 <figure>
 <a href="https://user-images.githubusercontent.com/1942359/193289901-d8326618-520f-45b5-94e0-6843498ec704.png"><img src="https://user-images.githubusercontent.com/1942359/193289901-d8326618-520f-45b5-94e0-6843498ec704.png"></a>